CP Violation in the $B_s^0$ system: CP violation in mixing

-The dominant uncertainty stems now from the renormalisation scale dependence, with about $9\%$, followed by the CKM dependence with about $5\%$ and the charm quark mass dependence with about $ 4\%$.
-A detailed discussion of the uncertainties is given in the appendix.
-Because of this small value and the proven validity of the HQE, the flavour-specific asymmetries represent a nice null test, as any sizable experimental deviation from the prediction in Eq.(\ref{asls_sm}) is a clear indication for new physics.
+The dominant uncertainty stems from the renormalisation scale dependence, with $9\%$, followed by the CKM dependence with $5\%$ and the charm quark mass dependence with $ 4\%$.
+A detailed discussion of the uncertainties is given in Appendix \ref{app:error}.
+Because of this small value and the proven validity of the HQE, the flavour specific asymmetries represent a nice null test, as any sizable experimental deviation from the prediction in Eq.(\ref{asls_sm}) is a clear indication for new physics, see \cite{Jubb:2016mvq} for a more detailed discussion of this point. \\ In addition we obtain the SM prediction for the mixing phase $\phi_{12}^s$: